DHyperYT/delisted-xbox-games-archive/README.md

 This archive brings whatever interesting to me i've found to one place.

 # DISCLAIMER
-**THESE AREN'T CRACKS.** They still require a valid license to run.
+**THESE AREN'T CRACKS.** They still require a valid license to run, and they're also encrypted.
+Install them on your Xbox and move them to an external hard drive to have them decrypted.
 You can use tools like [XboxDownload](https://github.com/skydevil88/XboxDownload-EN) to install them on your xbox using XVC, or use the "Install To" feature on the store pages.

 # List